Diego Poyet

-Diego Poyet González (/es/; born 8 April 1995) is a football coach and former player who is the assistant manager of K League 1 side Jeonbuk Hyundai Motors.
-His father is former Uruguay international footballer Gus Poyet.
+Diego Poyet González (/es/; born 8 April 1995) is a professional football coach and former player.
+Born in Spain, he played for England at under-16 and under-17 levels and for Uruguay at under-20 level.

 A midfielder, he began his career at Charlton Athletic, where he was their 2013–14 Player of the Season despite not featuring in the first team until January.
-In July 2014, he was signed by West Ham, who have loaned him to Huddersfield Town, Milton Keynes Dons and Charlton.
+In July 2014, he was signed by West Ham, who loaned him to Huddersfield Town, Milton Keynes Dons, and Charlton.

-Poyet has played for England at under-16 and under-17 levels and for Uruguay at under-20 level.

 Club career

 Charlton Athletic

-Having started his career at Charlton Athletic since joining the club's U13 side, Poyet was offered a scholarships by The Addicks in March 2011 and signed his first professional deal five months later.
-Having progressed through Charlton Athletic's academy, he signed his first professional contract with the club.
+Having started his career at Charlton Athletic since joining the club's U13 side, Poyet was offered a scholarships by the Addicks in March 2011 and signed his first professional deal five months later.
+Having progressed through the Charlton Athletic Academy, he signed his first professional contract with the club.

 Poyet made his professional debut on 21 January 2014 in a 3–0 FA Cup third-round win over Oxford United, entering the match as an 81st-minute substitute for Dale Stephens.
 He made his first league start for Charlton Athletic on 1 February 2014 in a 2–1 defeat away to Wigan Athletic.
-After making these appearance, the club's manager Chris Powell expected Poyet to make more appearances in the first team.
-Following this, he did eventually become a first team regular, rotating in either playing in the defensive midfield or central midfield positions.
-At the end of the 2013–14 season, Poyet went on to make twenty–three (20 league games) in all competitions.
-For his performance, he was named Charlton's Player of the Year despite only becoming a regular in the team in February.
+After making these appearances, the club's manager Chris Powell said he expected Poyet to make more appearances in the first team.
+Following this, he eventually became a first team regular, rotating in either playing in the defensive midfield or central midfield positions.
+By the end of the 2013–14 season, Poyet had gone on to make twenty–three (20 league games) appearances in all competitions.
+For his performance, he was named Charlton Athletic Player of the Year, despite only becoming a regular in the team in February.

 On 26 June 2014, Charlton announced that Poyet had indicated that he would not be signing an extension to his contract ending on 1 July 2014, and would be exploring his options elsewhere.